BSc(Hons) (NFQ Level 8)

 International Study Opportunities

-A number of semester-long study opportunities will be established with other PPE universities in Europe.
+A number of semester-long study opportunities will be established with other PPE universities the Netherlands, Germany and Switzerland.